South Gouldsboro, Maine

-South Gouldsboro, Maine is located on the western side of Gouldsboro Peninsula about four miles south of U.S. Coastal Route One.
+The Village of South Gouldsboro, Maine is located on the western side of Gouldsboro Peninsula about four miles south of U.S. Coastal Route One.
 It is a small fishing village on the Schoodic Scenic Byway, midway between West Gouldsboro on the north side and Winter Harbor to the south.
-The western shore faces Frenchman Bay and Mount Desert Island is only about 4.5 miles across the bay.
-Schoodic Peninsula, home to the only part of Acadia National Park on the mainland, is to the south.
+The western shore faces Frenchman Bay and Mount Desert Island which is only about 4.5 miles across the bay.
+Schoodic Peninsula, home to the only part of Acadia National Park on the mainland, covers the whole southern part of the peninsula.

 South Gouldsboro, along with the villages of Birch Harbor, Corea, Prospect Harbor, and West Gouldsboro, are all part of the municipality of Gouldsboro.
+Essentially, these are, or have been, the various distinct fishing villages within Gouldsboro.
 According to the U.S. Census Bureau, this covers a total area (land and water) of 100.8 sq. miles (261 sq. km) with 45.7% or 46.1 sq. miles (119.4 sq. km) of this being land which also includes Stave Island and Long Porcupine Island.

 Gouldsboro was incorporated on February 16, 1789.
 Later in the same year, on June 25, the county name was changed to Hancock from the County of Lincoln.
 The areas that are currently covered by Winter Harbor, were once part of Gouldsboro until 1895 when they were annexed.
 One of the really surprising facts is how far west Gouldsboro covers.
 Look at the little map provided here.
 The municipality reaches from the shores of South Gouldsboro all the way over to Bar island which is the little green island directly north of Bar Harbor.

 This section of the State is referred to as “Down East Maine.”
 Gouldsboro plays a significant part in the story.